albhasan/prioritizedeforestationhotspots/README.md

-This package introduces a method for prioritizing deforestation hotspots to support law enforcement actions in the Brazilian Amazon, as describen in the paper entitled: *Science-based planning can support law enforcement actions to curb deforestation in the Brazilian Amazon*.
+This package introduces a method for prioritizing deforestation hotspots to support law enforcement actions in the Brazilian Amazon, as describen in the paper entitled: *Science-based planning can support law enforcement actions to curb deforestation in the Brazilian Amazon* by Mataveli et at, available at <https://doi.org/10.1111/conl.12908>

 ## Installation